Jaime-alv/Blackjack/README.md

 - Croupier show card: by default, croupier will show its first card, while second one is revealed when its turns begins.

 By default:
-- Minimun bet: 5
+- Minimun bet: 5¢
-- Funds: 100
+- Funds: 100¢
 - Croupier show card

 Number of players

 After the rules are set, you'll be asked how many participants will be playing this session.
 It affects how many packs of cards are.
+Minimun is one, maximun is up to your PC.
 You don't have to remember which number you are.
 The script will ask for your name and everytime it's your turn, it will use said name.